raihahahan/intuition-hackathon-helloWorld/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* Open four terminals (we will improve this as part of the roadmap) and run the following commands for each:
+* Open four terminals (5 if with Telegram bot.
+We will improve this as part of the roadmap using docker compose) and run the following commands for each:
 1. .Net Web API
 ```sh
 cd Server/WebAPI